 Neither the visitor nor the annual report is required to obtain custody.

 When considering adoption, guardianship, or custody, the most important thing is finding out which option is the best fit to your family’s circumstances and financial resources.
-Continuing to provide long term care for children who are not your own is best done with some legal authority and we can help you find the best option for your family’s situation.
+Continuing to provide long term care for children who are not your own is best done with some legal authority.
+We can help you find the best option for your family’s situation.

-Sarah M. Litowich is experienced in Child, Adult, and Special Needs Guardianships.
+Sarah M. Litowich practices in Child, Adult, and Special Needs Guardianships.

-All of the attorneys at Litowich Law are experienced with Child Custody matters.
+All of the attorneys at Litowich Law handle Child Custody matters.